 There’s never been a better time to visit Indianapolis.
-As the state of Indiana celebrates its 200th anniversary, it’s capitol city is filled with special exhibits and events at top attractions such as the Indianapolis Museum of Art, which has a Mini Golf game about Indiana culture for the anniversary, historical sites, Children’s Museum, Zoo, and the Speedway.
-All of the Bicentennial experiences in Indianapolis will continue throughout 2016.
+The capital city is filled with special exhibits and events at top attractions such as the Indianapolis Museum of Art, which has a Mini Golf game about Indiana culture for the anniversary, historical sites, Children’s Museum, Zoo, and the Speedway.

 The Indianapolis Museum of Art is so much more than an art museum so plan at least a day there to see everything.
 It’s been around since 1883, making it one of the 10 oldest art museums in the nation.
 In addition to the many art collections that range from Picasso to local painters, it’s also home to the 100 acre Virginia B. Fairbanks Art & Nature Park and the Lilly House and Gardens, which includes views of the famous LOVE sculpture by Robert Indiana.

 02 of 08

 Indianapolis continues to bring in an array of fine chefs and unique restaurants into the fold, taking advantage of the fresh local dairy, meat, and produce.
 Georgia & Reese’s has real Southern cooking – including fried chicken and all the trimmings – to Indiana’s capital.
 Jonathon Brooks creates sweet and savory dishes, such as a chorizo & manchego Dutch pancake, at Milktooth which varies its menu based ingredient availability.
 Indy has also welcomed The Chew host Michael Symon, who opened B Spot.